City College of New York: Lewisohn Stadium

 In the early 1900s, after most of the Neo-Gothic campus had been built, CCNY President John H. Finley wanted the college to have a stadium to replace the existing inadequate facilities.
 New York City did not provide the money needed to build a stadium, but donated two city blocks south of the campus which were open park land.
 In 1912, businessman and philanthropist Adolph Lewisohn donated $75,000 for the stadium's construction and Finley commissioned architect Arnold W. Brunner to design Lewisohn Stadium.

-Lewisohn Stadium was built as a 6,000-seat stadium, with thousands more seats available on the infield during concerts, and was dedicated on May 29, 1915, two years after Finley had left his post at the college.
-College graduation services were held in Lewisohn for many years, with the last graduation held in 1973 shortly before it was demolished.
+Lewisohn Stadium, a Doric-colonnaded amphitheater, was dedicated on May 29, 1915, two years after Finley had left his post at the College.
+The stadium seated 6,000 people, but thousands more seats could be made available on the infield during concerts and ceremonies.
+College graduations were held in Lewisohn Stadium for many years.
+The last graduation ceremony was held at Lewisohn Stadium in 1973 shortly before it was demolished.

 Other demolished buildings

 A separate library building originally planned in 1912 for the campus was never built.
 Ground was broken on March 25, 1927, for a free-standing library to be built on St. Nicholas Terrace, between St. Nicholas and 141st Streets.
 Only one-fifth of the original library plan was constructed at a cost of $850,000, far above the $150,000 alumni had collected to establish a library at the original Amsterdam Avenue and 140th Street site.
 The Bowker/Alumni Library stood at the present site of the Steinman Engineering building until 1957.

 The Hebrew Orphan Asylum was erected in 1884 on Amsterdam Avenue between 136th and 138th Streets, and was designed by William H. Hume.
 It was already there when City College moved to upper Manhattan.
 When it closed in the 1940s, the building was used by City College to house members of the U.S. Armed Forces assigned to the Army Specialized Training Program (ASTP).
 From 1946 to 1955, it was used as a dormitory, library, and classroom space for the college.
 It was called "Army Hall" until it was demolished in 1955 and 1956.

 In 1946, CCNY purchased a former Episcopal orphanage on 135th Street and Convent Avenue (North campus), and renamed it Klapper Hall, after Paul Klapper (Class of 1904) Professor and the Dean of School of Education and who was later the first president of Queens College/CUNY (1937–1952).
 Klapper Hall was red brick in Georgian style and served until 1983 as home of the School of Education.